CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Remember that a lower weight doesn’t always mean a better choice.
 You should sacrifice a few grams for better stiffness and rigidity if you are a heavier rider.

-Additionally, lightweight wheels can’t maintain their momentum on flats and rolling terrain, as well as heavier wheels.
-So choose wheels also based on the terrain you ride in most often.
+Additionally, lightweight wheels can’t maintain their momentum on flats and rolling terrain, and heavier wheels can’t.
+So, choose wheels based on the terrain you ride in most often.

 Cassette Compatibility

-To avoid an unpleasant surprise that your cassette doesn’t fit the freehub body of your new wheelset, make sure it is compatible.
+Make sure your cassette is compatible to avoid the unpleasant surprise that it doesn’t fit the freehub body of your new wheelset.

 Shimano and SRAM cassettes are interchangeable.
 But if you plan to use a Campagnolo groupset, you have to opt for a Campagnolo-compatible hub.